 Go to https://console.afero.io then sign in with your Afero partner username (email) and password.

 To sign out, click the arrowin the upper-right of the main Console window.

-To view any of the windows in the Afero Console, use the left-hand Navigation pane.
-In addition to the Real-Time Activity window, which opens by default, you’ll find links to Device Listing, Device Type Reports (click to see all your device types), Platform Usage, Platform Status, the Developer Portal, and the Dev Portal page with links for purchasing Afero hardware.
+To view any of the windows in Afero Console, use the left-hand Navigation pane.
+In addition to the Real-Time Activity window, which opens by default, you’ll find links to Device Listing, Device Type Reports (click to see all your Device Types), Platform Usage, Platform Status, the Developer Portal, and the Dev Portal page with links for purchasing Afero hardware.
 The Console windows are described and illustrated below:

 Click Real-Time Activity in the left-hand Navigation pane to open a window displaying by location the activity, or lack of activity, taking place on your devices in the field (your fleet) in real-time.
 Only devices experiencing an event will display.
 Device indicators are color-coded by event class, or type: